 Unfortunately, jewellery can get lost or stolen.
 Taking a regular inventory can be incredibly useful when making an insurance claim or filing a police report.
-A photograph, a written physical description of each piece and it’s cost is ideal.
-Furthermore, store that information apart from your jewellery in the event it is taken too
+A photograph, a written physical description of each piece and its cost is ideal.
+Furthermore, store that information apart from your jewellery in the event it is taken too.

-Travelling can be tough on jewellery, so it’s wise to use a travel case to protect your favorite pieces.
+Travelling can be tough on jewellery, so it’s wise to use a travel case to protect your favourite pieces.
 Traditionally made of fabric or leather, a jewellery travel case can carry jewellery of all types and easily rolls up to a size that’s easily stored in most suitcases, makeup cases or business attaches.
 Clearly, a case like this is a good investment to protect your jewellery on the road.